LP12 Support

 Function: Arrange to see the unit yourself and let the owner (a) switch it on – check the startup speed.
 Anything more than five seconds from 0 to 33 means the power supply's capacitors or on their way out, or that the belt is worn out.

 Arm bearings: If possible, ask the owner to rebalance the arm.
 This should indicate if there are possible issues with the arm's bearing.
+When balanced but without applying tracking weight, the arm should float in a horizonal position.
+A slight, very soft tap towards the middle should show the arm moving smoothly.
+Anything else may show that the bearings are suspect.

 General impression: Ask to listen to at least a few seconds of music you know.
 This will tell if the motor is stable, and if both channels work.